-- That the rural nature of the parish is important and needs to be protected. - ➤ Land to the north of the settlement edge towards Trevella is important from the settlement looking out from and into.
-This area needs to be safeguarded. - Screening of the landscape is key during any development to keep the rural feel - > It's important to keep the agricultural nature of the settlement/setting of the village - The rolling farmland and 'Parklands' are an important feature to the west of the parish and should be protected and not detracted from. - It's important to keep the Cornish hedgerows and small field patterns; that are close to the village settlement.
+- > That the rural nature of the parish is important and needs to be protected. - ➤ Land to the north of the settlement edge towards Trevella is important from the settlement looking out from and into.
+This area needs to be safeguarded. - Screening of the landscape is key during any development to keep the rural feel - It's important to keep the agricultural nature of the settlement/setting of the village - The rolling farmland and 'Parklands' are an important feature to the west of the parish and should be protected and not detracted from. - It's important to keep the Cornish hedgerows and small field patterns; that are close to the village settlement.
 This gives the rural feel of the village and is an important recreational use of PROWS and fauna and flora. - The far reaching views to the north and east are very distinctive to the area and must not be detracted from. - The importance to the community of being able to walk straight into the countryside using the PROWS close to the village settlement for recreation and rural feel. - The wildlife and fauna especially at the Trevella Nature Reserves and ponds, the Medieval Tregassow Woods, and the tunnel effects of the trees along the lanes in the area.
 The deer and hares on the exposed plateaus at Trehane.
 These are all important features to the area and should be protected from change. - 9.79.
 There is an understanding for the need for some future development but a keen sense of the need to preserve an agricultural environment and the landscape with appropriate siting for development.
 Consideration would need to be sought for heritage features such as Cornish walls, hedgerows, and fauna and flora as there is a desire to maintain distinctive features of a wildlife habitat. - 9.80.
 The areas to the north of the settlement should not be considered for development because they would ruin the natural vistas surrounding the existing settlement and natural ridgeline of the village setting.
 The visual impact to this area would be significant if it was to be developed. - 9.81.
 The evidence above was supported by the 'LLCA- Settlement Edge Assessment (LLCA Stage 2)' document.
 This document provides a local evidence base on the sensitivity of the landscape, its value and capacity for change. - 9.82.
 Both the St Erme LLCA Stage 1 and 2, was supported by the comments received during the consultation event by the community for landscape, heritage and local environment.
 Further evidence on the community's views on future developments also supported the St Erme LLCA Stage 2 'Settlement Edge', with preference to the south of the village boundary for future development and a strong opinion that the settlement edge to the north of the village must be preserved and protected as a natural ridge line. - 9.83.
-'The Parish has a rich history that is reflected in its scheduled Heritage Assets.
-A mix of Listed Buildings and scheduled monuments enhance the Parish and the village's character.
-The historic centres of 'Churchtown' and 'Trispen' are still largely intact and retain much of their past attributes and quality of character in a pastoral setting.
-The pattern of these historic assets reflects the rural nature of the area as a historically agricultural based village.'
+There are a number of listed buildings with in the parish which are part of the rural historic feel of the village many of these are in the wider countryside of the parish like Treworgan Manor and Truthan Manor where they have natural parklands and rolling countryside, there is Tregassow Manor adjacent to the Medieval woodlands and Trevella Manor these have all been and